 A new fence can totally transform the appearance of your garden making it look well-maintained and providing additional privacy.
 Good, strong fencing also allows you to grow climbing plants to further improve the look of your garden.
 Moreover, broken and rickety fences look unattractive and can also be a security risk.
 So, if your fence is looking a little worse for wear, read on to find out the work involved and approximate costs of replacing it.

-So how much will it cost for a new fence in 2018?
+So how much will it cost for a new fence?

 The price will vary depending on the material and length of fence you want to install.
 However, as a ball park figure based on a 60-foot wooden fence including all materials you should be looking to pay around £585 (excluding labour costs) and around £985 if you hire professional help.
 The table below breaks down these costs individually…